Bloom, George S.

 Pathogenic mechanisms in Alzheimer's Disease and other neurodegenerative disorders

-Research in our laboratory is now focused primarily on Alzheimers disease (AD), the most common form of a group of neurodegenerative disorders known collectively as tauopathies.
-The histopathological hallmark of AD is the presence in brain of extracellular plaques of ?-amyloid peptide fibrils, and intraneuronal neurofibrillary tangles, which are filaments composed of the protein, tau, and are found in all tauopathies.
-Despite the conspicuous appearance of plaques and tangles, a growing body of evidence points to their building blocks, ?-amyloid and tau oligomers, as being the toxic molecular species that cause AD.
-For example, we have found that tau expression is required for several adverse effects of ?-amyloid oligomers on neurons, including microtubules loss, ectopic re-rentry into the cell cycle and cytotoxicity.
-The goals of our work are to decipher the metabolic links that connect ?-amyloid and tau to damage neurons, to define the structures and pathological properties of various types of ?-amyloid and tau oligomers, and to develop effective therapeutic and diagnostic tools for AD.
+Research in our laboratory is now focused primarily on Alzheimer’s disease (AD), the most common form of a group of neurodegenerative disorders known collectively as tauopathies.
+The histopathological hallmark of AD is the presence in brain of extracellular plaques of amyloid-β (Aβ) peptide fibrils, and intraneuronal neurofibrillary tangles, which are filaments composed of the protein, tau, and are found in all tauopathies.
+Despite the conspicuous appearance of plaques and tangles, a growing body of evidence points to their building blocks, Aβ and tau oligomers, as being the toxic molecular species that cause AD.
+For example, we have found that tau expression is required for several adverse effects of Aβ oligomers on neurons, including microtubules loss, ectopic re-rentry into the cell cycle, cytotoxicity and impaired mitochondrial activity.
+The goals of our work are to decipher the metabolic links that connect Aβ and tau to damage neurons, to define the structures and pathological properties of various types of Aβ and tau oligomers, and to leverage our basic science findings to develop more effective therapeutic and diagnostic tools for AD.